LoginRadius/engineering-portal/content/identity/what-is-identity-verification/index.md

 tags: ["identity verification","digital identity management","cx"]
 author: "Rajeev Sharma"
 description: "Identity verification is a necessary process that ensures an individual’s identity matches the one that is supposed to be.
 This post helps better understand what digital identity verification is, how it works, and the types of digital identity verification systems."
-metatitle: "A Definitive Guide to  Digital Identity Verification"
+metatitle: "Digital Identity Verification Solutions"
-metadescription: "Identity verification plays a vital role in today’s digital world.
-This post covers all aspects related to digital identity verification and its importance."
+metadescription: "Digital identity verification solution is the process of proving that an identity is real without ever having to meet someone face-to-face.
+Read more to know its importance."
 ---
+## Introduction

 We all have gone through proving our identity somehow, and many of us won’t understand its importance.